w-frank/w-frank.github.io/content/stm32-blink.md

 Category: STM32
 Tags: STM32, ARM, linux, programming
 Slug: stm32-led
+Authors: Will Frank
-Authors: The Hello World! of STM32 embedded programming.
+Summary: The Hello World of STM32 embedded programming!

 1. Open STM32CubeMX and start a new STM32 project.
 2. I'm using the STM32 Discovery board which has an STM32F407VG microcontroller